Is a Ketogenic Diet Safe for Diabetics?

 To ensure blood sugar and ketones are remaining within desirable ranges, a dual blood sugar and ketone monitor is probably the best method.
 Many devices exist for doing both of things individually.
 The one that I have found most practical for doing both it the Keto Mojo monitor.

 However, if you are diabetic you likely already have a blood sugar monitor..
 If you would like to purchase a practical ketone monitoring device then there are two very solid options for doing so.
 The first is the Ketonix breath monitor which is the most popular option.

 The next option is the LEVL device which is able to provide real-time breath ketone measures while also providing a simple digital user interface for tracking and graphing your fat burning potential over a longer period of time.

 Taking periodic measurements of markers such as fasting blood glucose, oral glucose tolerance, fasting insulin, LDH, C Reactive Protein, and Hg A1C are imperative for long-term success.

-The majority of these markers can be assessed in a comprehensive blood count as we feature on our Complete Thyroid Panel.
+The majority of these markers can be assessed in a comprehensive blood count as we feature on our Comprehensive Blood Analysis.

-The Complete Thyroid also looks at Vitamin D levels which should be in the range of 60-100 for optimal blood sugar regulation and protection from Autoimmune-related side effects in Type I diabetics.
+The Comprehensive Blood Analysis also looks at Vitamin D levels which should be in the range of 60-100 for optimal blood sugar regulation and protection from Autoimmune-related side effects in Type I diabetics.

 A properly planned ketogenic diet is a safe and effective strategy for diabetics.
 It is superior to many other dietary strategies for improving blood sugar balance, improving insulin sensitivity, and reducing the risk of diabetes-related side effects such as peripheral neuropathy, memory impairment, and vision problems.